SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 ## 📑 Changelog

+* **2022-03-01-A**: Beef-up the note not to use spaces and non alpha in MQTT topics.
 * **2023-03-01**: Add Author Tag.
 Bump HA required Version to 2023-3-0
 * **2022-12-28**: Code cleanup.
 * * Add note to fix configuration conflict template error: